 - Fax or email the form to Legacy Foundation’s investment manager, SEI.

 Open a Donor Advised Fund

 A donor advised fund offers flexibility.
-We can quickly set-up a fund before year-end, allowing the donor to take advantage of tax savings within the year while giving time to decide how to support charities over their lifetime.
+We can quickly set-up a fund, allowing the donor to take advantage of tax savings within the year while giving time to decide how to support charities over their lifetime.

 Facilitate a Unique Gift